dkulsh/techwiddeep/content/english/blog/books/ego-is-the-enemy.md

 Ego lurks everywhere.
 I’ve seen:

-- Talented engineers defy bosses—fired months later.
+- Talented engineers snub their bosses, only to get fired months later.
-- Bosses claim subordinates’ ideas—exposed in crises, admitting no “details” knowledge, losing credibility.
+- Bosses claim subordinates’ ideas.
+When exposed in crises, admitting no “details” knowledge, and losing credibility.

 Ego has always existed, but social media—Facebook, Instagram, followers, likes—amplifies it.

-In this environment, values tie to validation, ruled by emotions.
-Success seems talent-based, but *talent is just the start*.
+Platforms like `Facebook`, `Twitter`, and `LinkedIn` thrive on validation—likes, shares, followers.
+Growing up in this culture, we tie success to talent alone, but ego blinds us to the work needed to sustain it.

 Your ego asks: Will you maximize your talent?
 Or *be your own worst enemy?*

-This dependency on validation leads to inaction.

 ---

 #### Talk vs. Work

-> **Idea**: Real progress demands hard, unglamorous effort.
+> Real progress demands hard, unglamorous effort.

 Talk is easy—work is tough, tiring, boring.